 As a new full-time employee of the state of Indiana, you are eligible for membership in the ASA Only plan.
 Your plan election can be made in writing or online.
 Your election must be filed with the board on a board-prescribed form.
 Once you make an election, your decision is final.
 If you leave employment with the state and then later return, you must continue membership in the plan.

 You may choose to become a member of a PERF Hybrid plan.
 The Hybrid plan offers the PERF Defined Benefit (DB) pension.
 This plan offers a monthly benefit for life and ASA.
 If you do not choose the ASA Only plan within 60 days of your hire date, you will become a member of the PERF Hybrid plan.

 You will qualify for membership in the ASA Only plan when your position is:

 If you’re a new state of Indiana employee entering into PERF-covered employment, you will be able to choose membership in either the Hybrid or ASA Only plan.

-After you begin working in an ASA Only-covered position, your employer will complete a Membership Record.
-This form lets INPRS know that you are working in a covered position and you will begin participating in ASA Only or the PERF Hybrid plan.
+After you begin working in an ASA Only-covered position, your employer will enroll you in our system.
+This notifies us that you have entered into a PERF-covered position.
 You will have 60 days to choose a plan (ASA Only or PERF Hybrid).
 If you do not choose within this timeframe, you will default to the PERF Hybrid plan.
 You will receive a letter in the mail to confirm your plan election.